hoffstadt/DearPyGui/docs/source/documentation/fonts.rst

 Readme First
 ------------

-All loaded fonts glyphs are rendered into a single texture atlas ahead of time.
+All loaded fonts glyphs are rendered into a single texture atlas.
+Rendering occurs on-the-fly as characters are encountered in UI strings (item labels, input contents, etc. - anything that gets displayed in the viewport).
-Adding/Removing/Modifying fonts will cause the font atlas to be rebuilt.

-You can use the style editor :py:func:`show_font_manager <dearpygui.dearpygui.show_font_manager>` to browse your fonts and understand what's going on if you have an issue.
+You can use the Fonts Manager tool :py:func:`show_font_manager <dearpygui.dearpygui.show_font_manager>` to browse your fonts and understand what's going on if you have an issue.